Ear Infections in Kids: Causes, Symptoms, and When to See an ENT

 👂 What Is an Ear Infection?

-A childhood ear infection—called acute otitis media—happens when fluid builds up behind the eardrum and becomes infected.
-Children are more susceptible because their eustachian tubes (the small drainage channels connected to the ear) are smaller, non-gravity dependent and easily clogged by swelling from:
+A childhood ear infection—called acute otitis media—occurs when fluid builds up behind the eardrum and becomes infected.
+Children are more susceptible because their eustachian tubes (the small drainage channels connected to the ear) are smaller, non-gravity dependent, and easily clogged by swelling from:

 Colds